THE ENGRAM METHOD

 Quick Decision Drills

 Rapid-fire batteries of 8–12 items.
 One signal, one decision.
-Builds the automaticity you need when exam time pressure kicks in.
+Builds the pattern recognition speed you need when exam time pressure kicks in.

 3–5 MINSPEED + PATTERN